lldap/lldap/example_configs/seafile.md

 # Configuration for Seafile
+Seafile can be bridged to LLDAP directly, or by using Authelia as an intermediary.
+This document will guide you through both setups.

+## Configuring Seafile (prior to v11.0) to use LLDAP directly
 Seafile's LDAP interface requires a unique, immutable user identifier in the format of `username@domain`.
 Since LLDAP does not provide an attribute like `userPrincipalName`, the only attribute that somewhat qualifies is therefore `mail`.
-However, using `mail` as the user identifier results in the issue that Seafile will treat you as an entirely new user if you change your email address through LLDAP.
-If this is not an issue for you, you can configure LLDAP as an authentication source in Seafile directly.
-A better but more elaborate way to use Seafile with LLDAP is by using Authelia as an intermediary.
-This document will guide you through both setups.
+However, using `mail` as the user identifier results in the issue that Seafile will treat you as an entirely new user if you change your email address through LLDAP. **Note that this isn't true starting Seafile v11.0 and ulterior versions.**

-## Configuring Seafile to use LLDAP directly
 Add the following to your `seafile/conf/ccnet.conf` file:
 ```
 [LDAP]